What Is Epilepsy?

 All antiepileptic drugs can increase the risks of suicidal thoughts and behavior (suicidality).
 Research has shown that the highest risk of suicide can occur as soon as 1 week after beginning drug treatment and can continue for at least 24 weeks.
 Patients who take these drugs should be monitored for signs of depression, changes in behavior, or suicidality.

 Valproate sodium (Depacon, generic), valproic acid (Depakene, generic), and divalproex sodium (Depakote, generic) are anticonvulsants that are chemically very similar to each other.
-(In this report, they are referred to together as valproate.)
+(In this report, they are collectively referred to as valproate.)
 Valproate products are the most widely prescribed anti-epileptic drugs worldwide.
 They are the first choice for patients with generalized seizures and are used to prevent nearly all other major seizures as well.

 Side Effects.
 These drugs have a number of side effects that vary depending on dosage and duration.
 Most side effects occur early in therapy and then subside.
 The most common side effects are upset stomach and weight gain.
 Less common side effects include dizziness, hair thinning and loss, and difficulty concentrating.